mirugwe1/bird_detection/README.md

 We using MS COCO pre-trained models https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md and the Tensorflow Object detection API fine-tuned on our dataset.
 The data used in this study is collected from the live FeedWatcher cams of Cornell Lab Bird Cams suited in different parts of the United States.
 We used auto-screen software which captured approximately 1 Megapixel (Joint Photographic Experts Group)JPEG coloured images of resolution 1366x768 pixels from the feeds.
 At one of the stations in Treman bird feeding in Ithaca, New York, Axis P11448-LE camera is being used for recordings.
 A total of 10,592 images of different quality were collected and labelled manually using the LabelImg image annotation tool https://github.com/tzutalin/labelImg.

 The repository provides all the files used to train and evaluate the models.
 But we have only attached a sample of our data since we couldn't upload the entire dataset of 10GB due to limited space allowed in the git free repository.
+A full dataset has been pubshiled on Zenodo for public access: https://zenodo.org/record/5172214#.YSO8YI4zZhH

 # Data Pre-processing Scipts.